Habits of successful entrepreneurs provide a roadmap for creating your success.

 Habits of successful entrepreneurs include living each day as though it’s their last.
 And so should you.

-All the success and money in the world means nothing if you’re not happy.
+All the success and money in the world mean nothing if you’re not happy.
 And sadly, there are too many entrepreneurs in this situation.

 If today were the last day of my life, would I want to do what I am about to do today?
 And whenever the answer has been ‘no’ for too many days in a row, I know I need to change something.

-Jobs’ quote, as with so many other things that he did, is polarizing.
+As with so many other things that he did, Jobs’ quote is polarizing.

 But here’s the thing.
 Jobs, as usual, is right on target.
 Life will have you both smiling and frowning.